-This difficult lesson evades many aspiring entrepreneurs: The success of your startup is limited by the number of potential customers who know about it.
-About half of all startups fail after five years, according to the U.S. Bureau of Labor Statistics.
+This difficult lesson evades many aspiring entrepreneurs: The success of your start-up is limited by the number of potential customers who know about it.
+About half of all start-ups fail after five years, according to the U.S. Bureau of Labour Statistics.
 To avoid that outcome, you have to grow your customer base.

 What’s more, the launch date has come sooner than you expected.
 And you need to spread the word quickly to gain customers.